Sir Gawain and the Green Knight

-Says King Arthur, “Courteous knight, if you crave battle with bare hands and no weapons of any kind, you will not fail to find a fight here.”
+King Arthur replied, "Courteous knight, if you crave battle with bare hands and no weapons of any kind, you will not fail to find a fight here."

 If the men were stunned before, now they were utterly speechless.
 The Green Knight arched his bushy-green eyebrows and waved his beard as he waited for one brave soul to step forward.